ruinogenesis/ICT111-Gravity-MVP/docs/prototype-testing-notes.md

 No open defects.
 Two design limitations remain by scope (documented in implementation-plan.md): photo upload is placeholder-only (localStorage size limits), and roles are simulated (no real authentication in a frontend-only prototype).
 One environment note: seed loading from data.json requires the page to be served over http(s) — the embedded fallback covers local-file use, and the two seeds are kept identical.

 ## Improvements Completed During Lab 11
 1. My Listings screen (S-08): seller status self-service (US-07 now works without admin), seller accept/decline of contact requests (US-06 as designed), buyer view of sent-request status — closes the last Lab 08 contact-flow visibility gap.
-Commit #TBD.
+Issues #48, #49, #50.
 2. Product metrics PM-01–PM-08 on the dashboard with two CSS bar charts, computed live from localStorage (FR-12 strengthened).
-Commit #TBD.
+Issue #52.
 3. data.json as documented seed data source with file:// fallback (FR-04 strengthened).
-Commit #TBD.
+Issue #51.
 4. Sort options on Browse (newest / price asc / price desc) (FR-06 strengthened).
-Commit #TBD.
+Issue #39 follow-up.
 5. soldDate tracking on status changes to power PM-06 average-time-to-Sold.
-Commit #TBD.
+Issue #48.